glambient/fiction/README.md

-Some things that make more sense as fiction, because the truth is stranger.

 ## ["The Ethereal Ones"](/The%20Ethereal%20Ones.md)
 *June-July 2022, 6200 words*<br>A paranoid man receives a visit by some strange creatures from the other side of the universe.